401javafinal6-21-19/DriveBadly/README.md

 [Snake Reference](https://github.com/Mariacristina88/Snake-game) by MariaCristina88

 ## Twitch Bot
 ### Twitch Bot Features
 1. **Hosted on Glitch** - Server wakes only when needed, sleeps when not
-2. **TMI.js** Listens for the below discrete messages in twitch chat
+2. **DriveBadlyBot** Uses TMI.js to listen for the below discrete messages in twitch chat

 | Command     | Functionality                         |
 |-------------|---------------------------------------|